Princeton University Art Museum: Adjaye building

 In 2018, architect David Adjaye, his firm Adjaye Associates, and executive architects Cooper Robertson were commissioned to design a wholly new 144000 sqft facility, which is set to double the museum in size.
 The three-story museum consists of nine interlocking pavilions with visible storage space and spots where artworks can be inset into floors and walls; one of the pavillions is the Marquand Library, Princeton’s art history library which could not be moved.
 In addition to the museum galleries, the building will incorporate a home for the university's department of art and archaeology and a triple-height grand hall, numerous classroom spaces, seminar rooms, creativity labs and a rooftop café.
-Construction on the new museum began in summer 2021; the new building opened on October 31, 2025.
+Construction on the new museum began in summer 2021; In 2023, the museum's construction and design was handed off to the firm Cooper Robertson after Adjaye faced allegations of sexual assault.

 In anticipation of these disruptions, in September 2019 the museum opened Art@Bainbridge in historic Bainbridge House as a gallery space for experimental work.
 Two months later it opened a satellite museum store on Palmer Square in downtown Princeton.
 In late 2021, the museum opened a second, interim gallery space known as Art on Hulfish, largely dedicated to photography and time-based media, which it operated until January 2025, closing it in anticipation of the new museum's opening later in the year.

+The new facility opened on October 31, 2025 with a special 24 hour opening period running until the following day.
+The new building had cost approximately $300 million to build, and the museum's operating budget has risen to $30 million, comparable to the budget of the Harvard Art Museums and the Frick Collection.